ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 ### Prototype

-We combined the strength of our ideas and improve the drawbacks of individuals to produce a prototype that follows our design principles.
-Our prototype include:
+We combined the strength of our ideas and improved their drawbacks to produce a prototype that follows our design principles.
+The prototype include:
 - Designed space for giving accurate feedback.
 - Feedback form in tablet for convenience.
 - Interactive feedback visualisation to monitor feedback status.